anirudhSK/alfalfa/README.md

 ./buildsh
 ```

-This fails, SO_BINDTODEVICE does not exist on OS X
+This fails, SO_BINDTODEVICE does not exist on OS X. This would be needed to bind to a specific network interface (ex: eth0, en1).
+On OS X you can bind to an IP address.

 ## How to run: